org-cloudbees-dragan/traditional-ha/README.md

 * Required: Push the configuration to http://$CLIENTS_URL  (by default this is http://client.ha/ )
   * Not required: Try to access http://$CLIENTS_URL/ in Firefox
-  * Not required: Request a licence and add admin user details
+  * Not required: Request a license and add admin user details
 * (Not required when using CasC) Get the Controller1 initial password

 > docker-compose exec ha-client-controller-1    cat /var/jenkins_home/secrets/initialAdminPassword